-- 1.1 Kinland AS ("Kinland", together with its subsidiaries and parent holding company Odin BidCo AS the "Group") is a leading provider of social infrastructure assets in the Nordics and selected European jurisdictions.
-The Group focuses on providing high-quality properties used primarily for nationally important educational and care services.
-Such properties are a cornerstone of the welfare systems in the countries in which we operate, promoting work participation, gender equality, and successful integration. - Our mission is to provide a safe and quality environment needed for the care of the people that use our properties.
-We do so guided by our motto: "We invest where people live". - 1.2 Our duty as an employer is to provide a safe and comfortable work environment with an emphasis on health and safety measures, labour standards and working conditions.
-Our overarching policy is to operate our business in a manner designed to protect the health and safety of our employees, customers, the public and the environment, and in accordance with applicable laws and regulations so as to ensure the protection of the environment, our personnel and property.
-This is reflected in the Group's internal policies such as our group-wide Code of Conduct and HR policies applicable for certain employer entities within the Group.
+Our mission is to provide a safe and quality environment needed for the care of the people that use our properties.
+We do so guided by our motto: "We invest where people live".

+- 1.2 Our duty as an employer is to provide a safe and comfortable work environment with an emphasis on health and safety measures, labour standards and working conditions.
+Our overarching policy is to operate our business in a manner designed to protect the health and safety of our employees, customers, the public and the environment, and in accordance with applicable laws and regulations.
+This is reflected in the Group's internal policies such as our group-wide Code of Conduct, Sustainability Policy, Privacy Policy and Social Media Policy, as well as HR policies applicable for certain employer entities within the Group.
 Violations of such policies will constitute grounds for disciplinary actions. - 1.3 In order to achieve our business objectives whilst committing ourselves to the responsibility entrusted to us by all stakeholders, e.g. customers, shareholders, regulators and society, the Group places great emphasis on cooperating with business partners that promote high standards of good business practice, fundamental human rights and decent working conditions.
-Fundamental human rights means the internationally recognised human rights that are enshrined, among other places, in the International Covenant on Economic, Social and Cultural Rights (link), the International Covenant on Civil and Political Rights (link) and the International Labour Organization's Declaration on Fundamental Principles and Rights at Work (link).
-Decent working conditions means work that safeguards fundamental human rights, health, safety and the workplace environment, and that provides a living wage.
+Fundamental human rights means the internationally recognised human rights that are enshrined, among other places, in the International Covenant on Economic, Social and Cultural Rights (link), the International Covenant on Civil and Political Rights (link) and the International Labour Organization's

+Declaration on Fundamental Principles and Rights at Work (link).
+Decent working conditions means work that safeguard fundamental human rights, health, safety and the workplace environment, and that provides a living wage.